briangu/parallac.js/README.md

 Run the code on the Parallac cluster:
 --

+We tell the client application where the PARALLAC_SERVERS are and run 'hello'

     $ cd examples
     $ PARALLAC_SERVERS=http://localhost:3000,http://localhost:3001 node hello
     0: hello from locale 0